Skip to main content

 The Right Way to Build Local Pages Without Getting Penalized

-Your competitor in the next town over is getting calls you should be getting.
-Not because they're better—but because Google can actually tell they serve that area.
-You just say you do.
+Your competitor in the next town over is getting calls that should be coming to you.
+And it's not because they do better work—it's because Google can actually tell they serve that area.
+You, on the other hand, just say you do.

-Here's the key truth: simply listing "Centerville" in your service areas is not enough.
-Google doesn't infer your intentions.
-It reads your pages, looks for real evidence you serve that city, and then decides who to recommend.
+Here's the thing most people miss: simply listing "Centerville" in your service areas isn't enough.
+Google doesn't take your word for it.
+It reads your pages, looks for real evidence that you actually serve that city, and then decides who gets recommended.

-This guide walks through a fictional plumber, why he isn't getting calls from Centerville, and exactly how to fix it—without triggering Google penalties or churning out spammy, copy-paste location pages.
+This guide follows a fictional plumber named John, why he can't seem to get calls from Centerville, and the exact steps to fix it—without triggering Google penalties or pumping out a bunch of spammy, copy-paste location pages.

 John the Plumber and the Centerville Problem

-Meet John, a single-location plumber about 30 miles from Centerville.
-He's licensed, experienced, and happy to drive out there.
-On his website, there's a neat little line:
+Meet John.
+He's a single-location plumber based about 30 miles from Centerville.
+Licensed, experienced, and more than willing to make the drive.
+On his website, there's a tidy little line that reads:

 > "Proudly serving: [Home Town], Centerville, and surrounding areas."

-Meanwhile, a local competitor in Centerville shows up at the top whenever someone searches "plumber in Centerville."
-John's confused: I listed Centerville… why isn't Google sending me those jobs?
+Meanwhile, a competitor who's actually based in Centerville keeps showing up at the top of search results whenever someone types "plumber in Centerville."
+John can't figure it out—he listed Centerville on his site.
+Why isn't Google sending him those jobs?

-The answer is simple.
-Nothing about John's site says "this page is for Centerville homeowners."
-No Centerville-specific page.
+The answer is pretty straightforward.
+Nothing on John's website actually says "this page is for Centerville homeowners."
+There's no Centerville-specific page.
 No local photos.
-No testimonials.
+No testimonials from people there.
 No neighborhoods mentioned.
-Just a town name in a list.
+Just a town name sitting in a list.

-So when someone in Centerville searches, Google shows a plumber whose pages are clearly about Centerville—not a generic site with Centerville tacked on at the bottom.
+So when a homeowner in Centerville runs a search, Google surfaces a plumber whose pages are clearly about Centerville—not a generic site with the name tacked on at the bottom.

 - A "Service Areas" section listing 10 cities